frnsys/nomadic/readme.md

 ### The Daemon
-The daemon watches your notes directory and automatically updates the index and compiles notes when they change.
+The daemon watches your notes directory and automatically updates the index as they change.
 It will also automatically update references to other notes as they change.

-The daemon also runs a small websockets server which allows for easy browsing/searching through notes as well as a quick way of previewing notes as you work on them.
+The daemon also runs a small server which allows for easy browsing/searching through notes as well as a quick way of previewing notes as you work on them.